T. J. Richards

-Tobias John Martin Richards (3 February 1850 – 28 July 1939), invariably referred to as "T. J. Richards", was a South Australian coachbuilder and motor body manufacturer who founded the company which would eventually form the manufacturing base of Chrysler Australia.
+Tobias John Martin Richards (3 February 1850 – 28 July 1939), invariably referred to as "T. J. Richards", was an Australian coachbuilder and motor body manufacturer who founded the company which would eventually form the manufacturing base of Chrysler Australia.

 History

 Early life

 Richards was the eldest son of John Martin Richards (1824 – 2 June 1867) and his wife Catherine T. Richards (1823 – 15 April 1908), née Reed.

 The Reeds were Wesleyan Methodists from Cornwall who migrated to Australia in 1842, where Catherine met and married John Richards, who had a position with the Tasmanian government.
 They had one daughter before moving to South Australia, with some of her relatives, in 1845.
 Richards was born at Montacute, then the site of a copper mine.
 John and Catherine went on to have total of 15 children.

 Richards grew up in Kapunda, and was still living there when his father, a teacher and journalist, drowned in the waters of a local dam while intoxicated.
 Richards, aged 17, was a witness at the inquest.